imanlotfimahyari/State-Sharing-p4-python/pubsub/pubsub_register/README.md

    ```bash
    register_read subIndxPort
    ```
-   you can see the registers with the number inside them, which the number is showing the multicast group related to the variable related to that register.
-The relation between the variable and the register is the index of the register which is equal to the id of the variable that is assigned by the REPLICA controller.
+   you can see the registers with the number inside each of them.
+Starting from the left, the index of the register is the `variable_id - 1`, while the numbers are the multicast groups assigned to those registers.
+The ids for the variables are assigned by the REPLICA controller.

    **Important:** if you are using the toplogies with more than one switch, for each switch in the topology you should repeat this part, noticing that for the `S1`